CS2 Scams: How to protect yourself from all kinds of scams

 One piece of wisdom we were taught as children is not to trust strangers.
 Many scammers pretend to be nice people who just want to help you.
 But always remember, if something looks too good to be true, then it probably is too good.

-If you have expensive skins in your inventory, you will certainly have been contacted by people who have offered to play matchmaking with you or similar.
-However, this only serves to build trust.
+If you have expensive skins in your inventory, you've surely already been contacted by people offering to play matchmaking with you or something similar.
+However, this is only meant to build trust.

-These people often offer to buy your skins directly for real money and as soon as you have transferred the skins to them, they withdraw their money and you are left with nothing.
-Therefore, when trading, you should always use external (trustworthy!) services that offer you security when trading, even if they charge fees.
+Often, these people will then offer to buy your skins directly for real money, and as soon as you transfer the skins to them, they’ll withdraw their money, leaving you with nothing.
+That’s why you should always use external (trustworthy!) services when trading—they provide security, even if they charge fees.

-As we explained in point two, scammers often try to pretend to be someone you know.
-It is important that you always pay close attention to whether the person is really who you think they are.
-If you are not sure, call the person and ask them directly to confirm that they are the right person.
+As we explained in point two, scammers are increasingly trying to impersonate people you know.
+It’s important that you always pay close attention to whether the person is really who you think they are.
+If you’re not sure, call the person and ask them to confirm directly that they are who you think they are.

-This point is particularly important if you are trading skins, as scammers often become aware of their victims via trading platforms.
-Scammers can obtain a relatively large amount of information about you via trading platforms and tailor the scam perfectly to you, so great caution is always advised.
+This is especially important if you trade skins, since scammers often find their victims through trading platforms.
+Through these platforms, scammers can gather a fair amount of information about you and tailor the scam perfectly to you, so you should always exercise extreme caution.

 7. only log in to Steam on secure computers

-This point is actually self-evident, but we wanted to emphasize it once again.
-Logging in to Steam on unfamiliar setups, such as in an Internet café, poses a great risk to the security of your account.
-Foreign computers can be infected with viruses or keyloggers that steal your account data, allowing scammers to gain easy access to your account.
+This point should actually go without saying, but we wanted to emphasize it separately.
+If you log in to Steam on someone else’s computer—such as at an internet café—it poses a major risk to the security of your account.
+Other people’s computers may be infected with viruses or keyloggers that steal your account information, allowing scammers to easily gain access to your account.

 Types of scams - What methods CS2 skin scammers use

-Nowadays, there are countless different ways in which scammers operate.
-The following list contains the best known and most common types of scams.
-Remember, however, that this list is not exhaustive, as scammers are constantly developing new methods to steal skins.
+These days, there are countless different ways that scammers operate.
+The following list includes the most well-known and common types of scams.
+Keep in mind, however, that this list is not exhaustive, as scammers are constantly coming up with new ways to steal skins.

-• Phishing scam - In a phishing scam, the fraudsters try to get you to log in to a fake website in order to steal your account details.
-Fake Steam or tournament sites are often used for this.
+• Phishing scam – In a phishing scam, scammers try to trick you into logging in to a fake website in order to steal your account information.
+They often use counterfeit Steam or tournament websites for this purpose.

 • Software Scam - The aim of the software scam is to install a virus such as a keylogger on your computer in order to steal your account data.

-• Credit scam - The credit scam is one of the oldest scams.
-The scammers send you a trade request with the message that you will receive Steam credit (which of course you will never receive) if you accept the request.
+• Credit scam – The credit scam is one of the oldest scams out there.
+The scammers send you a trade request with a message saying that you'll receive Steam credit (which, of course, you never actually get) if you accept the request.

-• Identity (Impersonation) Scam - Scammers create a Steam account that looks very similar to an account of your friends or a Steam employee.
-They then write to you and ask for your account details or skins.
+• Identity (Impersonation) Scam – In this scam, scammers create a Steam account that looks very similar to one of your friends' accounts or a Steam employee's account.
+They then message you and ask for your account information or skins.

-• Paypal Scam - Scammers offer you real money for your skins on Steam.
-In most cases, it is far too much money for the skins and they actually send you the money.
-If you then send them your skins, they will withdraw their money to PayPal and you will have lost your skins.
+• Paypal Scam – Scammers offer you real money on Steam for your skins.
+In most cases, the amount is far too high for the skins, and they actually do send you the money.
+If you then send them your skins, they’ll withdraw the money to PayPal, and you’ll lose your skins.

 What to do if you have been scammed?